sigmasaur/AwSW-it/README.md

 * At line 53-55: See lines 61-67 of `adine1.rpy`.
 * At line 215: Rendered *children* as *cubs*.
-* At line 346: Corrected extra space.
+* At line 346: Removed extra space.
 * At line 569, 617, 668, 753: Corrected uppercase letter to lowercase.
 * At line 1053: Slightly pruned to fit fewer lines.